Electrocution Accidents and Injuries

+What if the electricity we take for granted, through someone’s negligence, does us harm?
+Electrocution can cause painful, long-lasting injuries, and even death.
+Was it really an accident, or did someone’s mistake cause that injury?
 If you or someone you love has suffered an electrical injury or was killed from an electrocution, contact us immediately or call 1-866-900-7078 for a free case evaluation.
-You may be entitled to compensation.
+There may be more to the situation than meets the eye, so having an experienced lawyer review the facts could make a huge difference.

-Electrocution is generally classified as death by electric shock.
-Yet, it also encompasses a wide range of injuries from contact with electricity.
+Electrocution encompasses a wide range of injuries from contact with electricity, some of which can be fatal.
 Here are the four primary types of electrocution injuries, as defined by the U.S. National Library of Medicine:

 - Cardiac arrest